Finally! Tough new safety rules on silica dust are out to protect miners' lungs

 MSHA's resources are already strained and Congress denied a $50 million budget increase for more mine inspections and more silica dust sampling.
 Some Republicans in Congress have already tried to prohibit MSHA spending for implementation of the silica dust regulation.

-The National Mining Association welcomed one key element of the new regulation.
+The National Mining Association, which represents mine operators, welcomed one key element of the new regulation.

 "The miners need to have a healthy life mining coal," she said.
 "And not leave their family at a young age from dying from black lung disease and silica."